 Payment services make it easy to send and receive money from others.
 Some options also let you set up direct deposit and load cash at popular retail stores.
 While each payment service is unique, most of them require you to sign up with basic personal information.

 If you’re looking for a true alternative to a traditional bank account, payment services, such as PayPal, Zelle, Venmo, and Cash App are worth exploring.
-Just keep in mind that their features and services are limited, so you may have to open a checking or traditional savings accounts eventually.
+Just keep in mind that their features and services are limited, so you may have to open a checking or traditional savings account eventually.
 In addition, some payment services, like PayPal, charge fees for certain transactions, like sending money to pay businesses.

 8. Prepaid Debit Cards

 Popular credit card issuers like Visa and Mastercard offer reloadable prepaid debit cards that are not tied to bank accounts.
 Here’s how a prepaid debit card works: You preload money onto it and may only spend that amount.
-For example, if you load $500, then you’ll have a spend limit of $500.
+For example, if you load $500, then you’ll have a spending limit of $500.

 With a prepaid card, you can make in-store and online purchases, pay bills, and withdraw money from ATMs.
 You may also add cash, receive direct deposits from your job, and make mobile check deposits.
 Most prepaid debit cards let you manage your account online, but you won’t be able to write checks and may be on the hook for fees for loading money and paying bills.